 The Authority issues debt to finance the design and construction of new facilities, major renovations and capital repairs for its projects at State Colleges, pursuant to the Act.
-The Authority has created separate programs for the State Universities and the Community Colleges.
-The Authority's outstanding debt is secured by either (i) a guarantee by the Commonwealth of Massachusetts to pay principal and interest, or (ii) revenues received by the Authority from State Colleges relating to Authority projects and other pledged funds.
+The Authority has created separate bond programs for the State Universities and the Community Colleges.
+The Authority's outstanding debt is secured by revenues received by the Authority from State Colleges relating to Authority projects and other pledged funds.
+Prior to 1999, all of the Authority's bonds were guaranteed by the Commonwealth.
+The final series of guaranteed bonds (Series 2004B) were retired as of May 1, 2016.
+Pursuant to the Act, the Authority is precluded from issuing any additional bonds guaranteed by the Commonwealth.
 Interest on the Authority's debt is payable on May 1 and November 1 and principal is due annually on May 1.
-The Authority's outstanding debt for the State University Program is rated Aa2 and AA by Moody's and Standard & Poors, respectively.
+The Authority's outstanding debt for the State University Program is rated Aa1 and Aa2 by Moody's and S&P Global, respectively.
 The Authority's outstanding debt for the Community College Program is not rated.

-The following table summarizes the Authority's outstanding debt as of June 30, 2015:
+The following table summarizes the Authority's outstanding debt as of June 30, 2018: